ashutoshmjain/gita/src/knower.md

 The purpose of sensory apparatus is external experience - not internal diagnostics.
 And the internal field seems to be well automated - we can't control how it grows - in height or in diameter :-) Or its modifications from infancy to old age.
 Sleep, hunger, thirst, love - every thing seems to be on auto-pilot.
 Does that mean there is someone inside driving this complex biological chariot?
 A logical deduction is - yes - there must be one because there is never an effect without a cause.
 God is a logical idea.

 But this is where the logic crashes head first into proof seekers.
 Arguments aren't misplaced - because there is no physical evidence - as the science  would [rightly] demand.
 Doctors and scientiests have looked at the body inside out - dissected every part of every tissue - but there is no one singular over-arching driver to be found.
-Even microscopic checks reveal no all encomassing captain of cellular ship - let alone the entire human body.
+Even microscopic checks reveal no captain at cellular level - let alone the entire human body.
 Ultimately, it gets into realm of unproven hard problems - is consciousness fundamental or is it emergent?
 The problem is - we know it exists - we feel being conscious!
 Should we assume there is no singular ONE running this complex system - it is simply on collective auto-pilot !
 Or should we consider a force that is beyond our physical experience - hence unprovable!

-While science and spirituality are grappling this this age-old debate - Krishna made it easier for us mortals.
+While Samkhya (Science) and Adviata (faith) were grappling this age-old debate - Krishna made it easier for us mortals.
 He absolved us from the need to circle in this endless argument.

 > He said that one who knows this field (body), is the true knower.

-Fair Enough - don't worry about consciouness - focus on your body - even though the perception tools are pretty useless .
+Fair Enough - don't worry about consciouness - focus on your body - even though the perception tools (senses) are pretty limited .

 But here is another big idea he added ..

 > He then says, "Know Me as the Knower in every field."

 How can this be true ?
-This means - either a copy of Krishna is with in everybody - what Bhagavad Gita refers to as soul - a full copy.
+This means - either a copy of Krishna is with in everybody - what Bhagavad Gita refers to as soul - a full copy - a connection - not a Driver.

 Or Krishna is located such that it can see everyone - like infinite waves in an ocean - that emerge and crash back into the ocean.